 Khemet has had several years of experience teaching both building science and HVAC courses to practicing architects and engineers within the School of Continuing Studies at the University of Toronto.
 He has also taught graduate and undergraduate students building science at the University of Toronto’s Department of Civil Engineering.
 Moreover, he has delivered lectures in advanced building envelopes and sustainable environmental control systems to undergraduate architectural students at Ryerson University.

-Professionally, Khemet has over a decade worth of engineering experience, where he has worked either as a designer or manager in a variety of fascinating construction and transportation projects.
+Professionally, Khemet has over a decade of engineering experience as a designer or manager on a variety of fascinating construction and transportation projects.
 These projects include the design of emission reduction technologies in heavy vehicles, as well as Reduction of Hazardous Substances initiatives for industrial products.
-Most notably, he has had the opportunity to work in Toronto’s Union Station Revitalisation project under a comprehensive transit re-signalling construction contract.
+Most notably, he has had the opportunity to work on Toronto’s Union Station Revitalisation project under a comprehensive transit re-signalling construction contract.

 Research interests include:

 - Resilient architecture

 - Building energy modelling